utruong309/AIgoTrade/README.md

 - **Task Queue**: Celery 5.3.4 with Redis 5.0.1 as broker
 - **Real-Time Data**: Live market data service with Twelvedata API integration
 - **API**: RESTful API with comprehensive filtering and search capabilities
+- **Machine Learning**: PyTorch 2.1.0 with LSTM models for price prediction
+- **Caching**: Redis for session management, task queuing, and prediction caching

 ### **Frontend**
 - **Framework**: React 19.1.1 with TypeScript 4.9.5